 Jesuit High School only accepts students exhibiting the potential to thrive within our community contingent on both the proper personal effort of the student and communal support of administrators, teachers, counselors, staff, and fellow students.
-We recognize that every student entering Jesuit High School is a unique individual possessing a multitude of academic experiences, strategies, and skill sets acquired through previous academic training.
-We also recognize that some students initially may require additional resources and support to ensure their long term academic success at Jesuit High School.
-The Academic Support Program is designed to assist referred pre-freshmen and freshmen in making a smooth and successful academic transition to Jesuit High School by developing a personalized educational plan for optimum achievement.
-This individualized plan will always include necessary self-accommodations to be made by the student as well as an offering of both optional and mandatory supports established by Jesuit High School.
+We recognize that every student is a unique individual possessing a multitude of academic experiences, strategies, and skill sets acquired through previous academic training.
+We also recognize that some students initially may require additional resources and support to ensure their long term academic success at Jesuit.
+The Academic Support Program is designed to assist referred pre-freshmen and freshmen in making a smooth and successful academic transition to Jesuit by developing a personalized educational plan for optimum achievement.
+This individualized plan will always include necessary self-accommodations to be made by the student as well as an offering of both optional and mandatory supports established by the school.